Guide to Nong Khai

 Here are some of our favorite restaurants:

 1. Macky’s Riverside Restaurant opened up on the promenade during our stay and quickly became one of our favorites.
 Very good Thai and Western food and a fantastic location right on the promenade.
 If you go, start with a shrimp-cake or fish-cake salad.
 Really good.
 Our preferred main dishes were chicken (or tofu) with basil served with rice.
 The Masaman Curry is also very good.
 We loved the ambiance of this place, especially on Saturday nights when the activity of the market is right at the doorstep of the restaurant.
-If you go to Macky’s say hi to Bart and tell him we recommended the restaurant (Note: We received no compensation for this or any other review on this blog.
-We don’t do that kind of stuff).
+If you go to Macky’s say hi to Bart and tell him we recommended the restaurant (Note: We received no compensation for this or any other review).

 2. Jing-Joe Restaurant has the best pizza as well as, in our opinion, the best breakfast (the ‘Big Aussie’) in Nong Khai.
 They are also the only place we came across that does delivery.
 We had pizza delivered to our door at least once a week.
 Our favorite pizzas: the Jing Joe Special (with all the toppings), the Hawaii pizza, the Pad Kapow Gai (Thai inspired pizza.
 Really good).
 Nice place and good people.